 Cannabis Shatter is a new, super-strength strain of Cannabis that is growing in popularity and usage in the UK.
-The drug is sometimes called Butane Hash Oil (BHO).
+The drug is sometimes also called Butane Hash Oil (BHO) or Weed Shatter.
 It is manufactured in ovens and is produced using large volumes of highly flammable butane gas.

-Only this week, a cannabis shatter factory on the Croft Estate in Ryton, Northumberland was raided and closed down.
+The same force raided and closed a cannabis shatter factory on the Croft Estate in Ryton, Northumberland in 2017.
 Police arrested a 25 year-old man and a 21 year old woman on suspicion of supplying the super-strength cannabis variant.

 What Are the Dangers of Cannabis Shatter?

-Shatter is a much more potent form of cannabis than that supplied in its traditional form.
+Shatter is a much more potent type of cannabis than that supplied in its traditional form.
 Tests have found that the drug can be up to 10 times stronger that normal cannabis.

 The medical effects of using the drug can be extreme.
 Long-lasting psychiatric problems may result and the intense negative effects of using the drug can include drug induced psychosis, paranoia and anxiety.